-Some of the key reasons why smoke testing is performed are given below:
+Some of the key reasons why this testing is performed are given below:

 - It helps to find the major issues in the application in the starting only.